151octal/adf435x/README.md

               |---------------|
  metro_mini 5V---wire---ADF435x module (coaxial center pin)
  PID5740_SeeSaw_INT_PIN---wire---metro_mini_D2 <- REQUIRED!
+ The pll will be loaded with either saved (if eemem present) or defaults if the SeeSaw module is not present.
+The host uses Ext Interrupt 0 (D2).
+Buttons are ignored if this signal is not connected.
 ------------------------------------------------------------
 This code is a single pll version only.
 A second pll would be accommodated with {le, ld} on {D9, D8}, respectively.
 And